mecid/mecid.github.io/_posts/2024-03-20-where-swift-concurrency-will-run-your-function.md

 }
 ```

-As you can see in the example above, we have an actor-isolated Store type.
+As you can see in the example above, we have an actor-isolated *Store* type.
 It doesn't matter where you call foo or boo functions.
-They will always run on the main thread because the Store type is isolated to the global @MainActor.
+They will always run on the main thread because the Store type is isolated to the global *@MainActor*.

 ```swift
 struct ContentView: View {